sylistine/EnDjinnV/README.md

 - Renderdoc integration

 # Next Steps
+- Handle buffer resizing when the window changes.
 - Get camera rotation functional.
 - Implement game engine style Scene/Lighting objects.
 We want to set camera transform arbitrarily, have an arbitrary number of meshes (and draw calls), and at least very basic lighting.
 - Classes were made to be responsible for cleaning up GPU memory (i.e.: Djn::Gfx::Buffer).
 These classes have move semantics and somewhat behave like std::unique_ptr, but more robust types are already available via `vulkan.hpp`, so we should probably switch to those to reduce duplication and cruft.